-- 42. Standing offer agreement: An agreement under which a person agrees they will, when required by YWCHSB and at the price and subject to the conditions specified in the agreement, supply to YWCHSB. - 43.
-Subcontractor: A person who, under an agreement with a contractor, provides goods, or performs services or work on a public work for which the contractor was engaged under a contract. - 44.
-Supply: The carrying out, for consideration, of any of the following: - a) the provision of a good, a leasehold or a license; - b) the performance of a service; - c) the construction of a public work; or - d) the sale, letting or licensing of real property or an interest in real property. - 45.
-Supplier: A person who supplies goods or services or performs work on a public work. - 46.
-Unanticipated change order: A document issued by YWCHSB to effect a change in the contract that was unforeseen at the time of the request for bids or proposals and was not included in the original contract. - 47.
-Unit price: A method of pricing in which the total amount payable is calculated by multiplying the number of identical units of work or items delivered by a fixed price per unit or item. - 48.
-Valid bid or proposal: A bid or proposal which meets the requirements set out in the procurement documents. - 49.
-Yukon business: A business meeting two or more of the following criteria: - a) employs Yukon resident(s); - b) owns, for purposes directly related to the operation of the business, real property in the Yukon: - c) operates a year-round, locally staffed office in the Yukon; - d) is owned, or is a corporation that is owned, 50% or more by Yukon residents. - 50.
-YWCHSB: Means the Yukon Workers' Compensation Health and Safety Board.
+Scope means the work that needs to be performed to deliver a product, service, or result with the specified features and functions services means the furnishing of labour, time or effort by a contractor that does not produce goods solicitation method means a quote request, a request for bid or proposals, or any other method of soliciting bids, proposals, or quotes to perform a board contract standing offer agreement means an agreement under which a person agrees they will, when required by the board and at the price and subject to the conditions specified in the agreement, supply to the board subcontractor means a person who, under an agreement with a contractor, provides goods, or performs services or work on a public work for which the contractor was engaged under a contract supply means the carrying out, for consideration, of any of the following:

+- a. in respect of a bid, to guarantee the person's entry into a contract if the contract is awarded to the person, or - b.
+In respect of a contract, to make good on any default by the person under the contract or to guarantee the person's performance of the contract supplier means a person who supplies goods or services or performs work on a public work unanticipated change order means a document issued by the board to effect a change in the contract that was unforeseen at the time of the request for bids or proposals and was not included in the original contract unit price means a method of pricing in which the total amount payable is calculated by multiplying the number of identical units of work or items delivered by a fixed price per unit or item valid bid or proposal means a bid or proposal which meets the requirements set out in the procurement documents

+- a. the provision of a good, a leasehold or a license; - b. the performance of a service; - c. the construction of a public work; or - d. the sale, letting or licensing of real property or an interest in real property

+Yukon business means a business meeting two or more of the following criteria:

+- a. employs Yukon resident(s); - b. owns, for purposes directly related to the operation of the business, real property in the Yukon; - c. operates a year-round, locally staffed office in the Yukon; - d. is owned, or is a corporation that is owned, 50% or more by Yukon residents.

+Policy Statement

+1. General

+The Financial Administration Act applies to the board's contracting and procurement activities.
+In particular, regulation OIC 2013/19-Contract and Procurement regulation applies setting out the guideline that procurement authorities must use fully competitive processes, except where a management board directive authorizes otherwise.

+If no Government of Yukon management board applies to the board, a relevant policy of the board of directors will apply.
+If the board does not have a policy in place then the Government of Yukon directive will apply.

-PART II - OVERVIEW
+PART I - OVERVIEW